jaden-miguel/tri-cities-ev-analysis/report.md

 ## Introduction

 The Tri‑Cities metropolitan area of Washington (Kennewick, Pasco and Richland) is part of a growing region that has been embracing electric vehicles (EVs).
 Washington’s Department of Licensing publishes an **Electric Vehicle Population** dataset that lists all battery‑electric (BEV) and plug‑in hybrid electric vehicles (PHEV) registered in the state.
-According to the dataset documentation, the resource shows **battery electric vehicles (BEVs) and plug‑in hybrid electric vehicles (PHEVs) currently registered through Washington State Department of Licensing (DOL)**【75374942803867†L94-L99】 and is updated regularly (metadata updated **July 19 2025**)【75374942803867†L94-L99】.
+According to the dataset documentation, the resource shows **battery electric vehicles (BEVs) and plug‑in hybrid electric vehicles (PHEVs) currently registered through Washington State Department of Licensing (DOL)** and is updated regularly (metadata updated **July 19 2025**).

 This project uses SQL to explore EV adoption patterns within the Tri‑Cities area.
 The aim is to determine how EV registrations vary by city and vehicle type, identify the top manufacturers, assess typical electric driving ranges, and understand how registrations have changed over model years.
 By leveraging SQL, we can produce transparent, reproducible queries to answer these questions.